seansfkelley/nas-download-manager/README.md

 ## Having an Issue?

 If you're here because of an issue with the extension, please check the [FAQ](./FAQ.md) first.
-If you can't find an answer there, feel free to [open an issue](https://github.com/seansfkelley/synology-download-manager/issues)!
+If you can't find an answer there, feel free to [open an issue](https://github.com/seansfkelley/nas-download-manager/issues)!

 ## About

-Synology Download Manager allows you to add and manage your download tasks on your Synology DiskStation right from your browser.
+NAS Download Manager allows you to add and manage your download tasks on your Synology DiskStation right from your browser.
 It requires a Synology NAS with DSM version 4 or higher.

 ### Features